semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 <CiIgnoringFiles />

-## Appendix: Compatibility of environment variables
+## Appendix A: Compatibility of environment variables

 Starting from Semgrep 0.98.0, Semgrep App can fetch values of environment variables for [In-App providers](#in-app-providers-such-as-github-actions-gitlab-cicd-jenkins).
 Therefore, not all CI providers need the same environment variables.